gotrash/theme/site/content/docs/5.3/utilities/flex.md

 ## Media object

-Looking to replicate the [media object component](https://getbootstrap.com/docs/4.6/components/media-object/) from Bootstrap 4?
+Looking to replicate the [media object component](https://getbootstrap.com/docs/4.6/components/media-object/) from GoTrash Theme 4?
 Recreate it in no time with a few flex utilities that allow even more flexibility and customization than before.

 {{< example >}}
 <div class="d-flex">